 - 2 tablespoons olive oil

 - salt and freshly ground black pepper, to taste

 - 2 teaspoons light brown sugar, monk fruit brown sugar substitute or Swerve can also be used

 - ½ teaspoon freshly ground black pepper

-- Roast for 25 minutes to 30 minutes, or until fork tender, stirring halfway through cooking.
+- Roast the carrots for 25 minutes to 30 minutes, or until fork tender, stirring halfway through cooking.

 - Remove from heat.